 “Success is the ability to go from one failure to another with no loss of enthusiasm.” – Winston Churchill

-Type 7s are uniquely able to be optimistic, energetic, and flexible.
+Enneagram 7s are uniquely able to be optimistic, energetic, and flexible.
 Teach your kids that it is okay to fail at something without immediately shifting gears to a new activity to avoid pain.
 Show them how to deal with disappointment.
-Teach them always to continue to work hard to achieve their goals even if it gets boring or uncomfortable along the way.
-Never give up on your own dreams, and they will likely follow your lead.
+Teach them to always work hard to achieve their goals, even if it gets boring or uncomfortable along the way.
+Never give up on your dreams; they will likely follow your lead.

 4. Learn to slow down.